kurtpetrola/git-learning/docs/Tips.md

 - **Commit often, but with purpose.** Small, meaningful commits make it easier to track changes.
 - **Write clear commit messages.** Use the imperative mood and describe _what_ and _why_.
+- **Tidy up before sharing.** Use `git rebase -i` to squash, reword, or drop commits before pushing a feature branch.
 - **Avoid committing secrets.** Use `.gitignore` to exclude sensitive files like `.env`.
 - **Pull before pushing.** Always sync your branch before pushing changes to avoid conflicts.
 - **Use branches wisely.** Keep `main` or `master` clean; do experimental work in feature branches.